SaintSteven/minesweeper-ey/README.md

 # Minesweeper for "EY Front Challenge" 🏴‍☠️

 This is a project I made to enter the EY team.
-Thank you for review my work :)
+Thank you for checking my work :)

 ## Installation